|Nutrition Facts (per serving)|

 Cook the Steaks

-Add mushrooms and onions to the pan drippings.
+Add the mushrooms and onions to the pan drippings left from the steak.
 Sprinkle with kosher salt.
 Stir fry until lightly golden and mushrooms release their liquid.
-Remove mushrooms with a slotted spoon and set aside.
+Remove the mushrooms with a slotted spoon and set aside.

-Whisk reserved 1 tablespoon of flour into the drippings and cook for 1 minute, stirring constantly.
-Whisk in Marsala wine and cook for 1 minute until thickened.
+Whisk the reserved 1 tablespoon of flour into the drippings and cook for 1 minute, stirring constantly.
+Whisk in the Marsala wine and cook for 1 minute until thickened.

-Add beef broth to the pan and bring to a boil.
+Add the beef broth to the pan and bring to a boil.
 Use a spatula to scrape up any browned bits (fond) into the sauce.
-Continue to cook, reducing the liquid by half until thickened and syrupy.
+Continue to cook, reducing the liquid by half until thickened.

-Whisk in remaining 2 tablespoons of butter.
-Taste and adjust salt and pepper if necessary.
+Whisk in the remaining 2 tablespoons of butter.
+Taste and adjust the salt and pepper if necessary.

-Divide mushroom Marsala sauce evenly over the steaks.
-Serve alongside buttered noodles or pasta or rice.
+Divide mushroom Marsala sauce evenly over the steaks and serve.